-Wages, salaries, bonuses and social security contributions are recognised as an expense in the financial year in which the associated services are rendered by employees of the Group and of the Company.
+Wages, salaries, bonuses and social security contributions ("SOCSO") and employment insurance scheme ("EIS") are recognised as an expense in the financial year in which the associated services are rendered by employees of the Group and of the Company.
 Short term accumulating compensated absences such as paid annual leave are recognised when services are rendered by employees that increase their entitlement to future compensated absences, and short term non-accumulating compensated absences such as sick leave are recognised when the absences occur.